-COMPOSITE – short for “Comparative Police Studies in the EU” – is a research project that looks into large scale change processes in police forces all over Europe.
-New types of crime, open borders, new technologies, changing public expectations and tighter financial resources are directly or indirectly affecting police forces in most European countries.
+COMPOSITE – short for “Comparative Police Studies in the EU” – was a research project examining large-scale processes of change in police forces across Europe.
+New types of crime, open borders, new technologies, changing public expectations and tighter financial resources are directly or indirectly affecting the police forces in most European countries.

 These new demands require modern police forces that are efficiently managed, flexible and have the means to cooperate with forces in other countries.
 Many police forces are responding by introducing ambitious change programs aimed at modernizing and streamlining the way policing is conducted.
 Therefore, the face of European policing is slowly changing.

 Some of these change projects achieve their goals, others fail or face serious problems along the way.
 The amount of time and resources required is often greatly underestimated, which means that many projects are considered failed not only by the police, but also by politicians, the media or the public.
 Furthermore, large-scale change processes can be perceived as a threat to the organizational identity of the police, leading to resistance from police officers and the public alike.
 This can lead to a critical decline in engagement, loyalty and effectiveness, and thus a decline in the public’s perception of legitimacy.